 Things to do in Fort William

 At Aonach Mor the ski lift rises 2300 ft to the Snow Goose restaurant, open all year round.
 The Caledonian Canal is at Banavie just one mile from Corpach at the end of the canal where treasures of the earth is located, and of course through the summer months the famous West Highland Railway to Mallaig the Jacobite Steam Train runs daily.
+Recently opened in Fort William is Highland Cinema, an independent boutique cinema and café bar on Cameron Square.

 The Original FortThe town of Fort William owes its existence to the fort built in 1650, following the parliamentary rule under Oliver Cromwell.
 General Monk built the first fort at its present site.
 This was replaced by the more elaborate building in 1690-1 under William of Orange.
 The ruins still exist on the shores of Loch Linnhe.